Together We Thrive: A virtual fundraiser for Oregonians

 PORTLAND, Ore. — COVID-19 has left thousands of Oregonians unemployed, unable to pay their rent, keep their lights on, or even put food on the table.

-That's why Oregon's film, television and live event community is producing a virtual fundraiser called Together We Thrive, and it will air Saturday July 18, from 7 p.m. until at least 8 p.m. on KGW.
+That's why Oregon's film, television and live event community is producing a virtual fundraiser called Together We Thrive, and it aired Saturday July 18, from 7-8:30 p.m. on KGW.

-You'll be able to watch it live in the video player above or you can join the conversation on our YouTube channel and Facebook page.

-Performers appearing on the program include Portugal.
+Performers who appeared on the program included Portugal.
 The Man, Maiah Wynne, Ron Artis II and many more.

 The Oregon nonprofit Together4Oregon initially put the telethon together as something that would benefit production industry workers, said organizer Marc Koller.